tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 For the list and links to all associated documents see the [Biodiversity Data Quality (BDQ) Core](../../index.md) page, which lists the parts of the standard.

+Information about the bdqffdq: ontology, its usage, and its extensions can be found in the following subset of Biodiversity Data Quality (BDQ) Core resources:

+- [Fitness For Use Framework Ontology Guide](../guide/bdqffdq/index.md) Provides a visual and narrative introduction to the concepts and application of the ontology.
+- [Fitness For Use Framework Ontology List of Terms](../list/bdqffdq/index.md) The term list document, which enumerates and describes the vocabulary terms.
+- [Fitness for Use Ontology](../bdqffdq/index.md) Provides normative guidance on the use of the vocabulary.
+This document.
+- [Fitness For Use Framework Ontology Vocabulary Extension](../extension/bdqffdq/index.md) Defines additional axioms extending the core vocabulary.
+- [Biodiversity Data Quality Fitness for Use Framework](../../vocabulary/bdqffdq.owl) The ontology, which provides the formal RDF/OWL representation of the vocabulary.

 #### 1.3.1 Distributions for bdqffdq:

 | Description | IRI | Download URL |